 We’re getting on a plane and heading back to Vegas later this evening (*crossing our fingers* for no delays), and we just wanted to leave you with some photos from the Bellagio Botanical Gardens.
 In our opinion, they know how to do Christmas best in all of Las Vegas.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 Christmas at Bellagio Botanical Gardens

 The Botanical Gardens at the Bellagio is one of our favorite spots on the Strip.
 We try to visit to see all the seasonal decor throughout the year and are always impressed with their displays.
-Christmas is one of the most magical times to visit and we can’t wait to go again this year.
+Christmas is one of the most magical times to visit, and we can’t wait to go again this year.

 What You Need to Know About the Bellagio Botanical Gardens

 The Bellagio Botanical Gardens is hard to miss.
 It’s just beyond the front desk lobbies, and you can usually find a crowd of people there.
 The 14,000-square-foot space completely transforms five times a year.

 - Winter (December to January)